Main content start

 TAing the PHYS 61L, 71L, 89L labs

-The PHYS 61, 71, 81 series is a three-course calculus-based introductory sequence for students with very strong preparation in physics (AP Physics C or similar calculus-based college Physics) and mathematics (AP Calculus BC or similar college-based calculus).
+The PHYS 61, 71, 81 series is a three-course calculus-based introductory sequence for students who have already taken the 40 series or who have a very strong preparation in physics (AP Physics C or similar calculus-based college Physics) and mathematics (AP Calculus BC or similar college-based calculus).

 • PHYS 61: Mechanics and Special Relativity; taught Autumn quarter